tmaly1980/multisite/README.md

   mount Multisite::Engine, at: "/"
 ```

-Add to close to the top of app/controllers/application_controller.rb:
+Add to close to the top of app/controllers/application_controller.rb, this will do hostname detection on startup:

 ```
   include Concerns::MultisiteLoader
 ```

+An error page views/multisite/sites/not_found.html.erb is used when trying to access a site not found.
+Feel free to copy that to your main application.

 ### Hostname detection/routing